DanielGothenburg/ello-world-docker-action/README.md

 # Hello world docker action
+The name of the action is found inside the action.yml file

+Inside action.yml you find action name, which has been set to be: HelloWorldAll

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.